 ENTRANCE HALL – information and lending services, SelfCheck self-service machine for borrowers, 5 multifunctional copiers Xerox Versalink C7020, 6 computers.

-THREE COMPUTER ROOMS (RED, BLUE, GREEN) – a total of 120 study spaces and 74 computers, access to information resources.
+THREE COMPUTER ROOMS (RED, BLUE, YELLOW) – a total of 120 study spaces and 74 computers, access to information resources.